-The City will improve community awareness and support for the City's housing programs citywide by publicly sharing information on the City's website about zoning ordinances, development standards, fees, exactions, surplus public lands, fair housing resources, and housing affordability requirements.
+The City will improve community awareness, and support and assistance to non-profit service providers and developers, prioritizing some funding for housing developments affordable to special-needs households and offering financial incentives or regulatory concessions to encourage a variety of housing types.
+For the City's shall share information on the City's Housing Resources webpage about revisions to housing programs, eitywide by publicly sharing information on the City's website about zoning ordinances, development standards, fees, exactions, surplus public lands, fair housing resources, and housing affordability requirements.
 The City shall also encourage development of Accessory Dwelling Units (ADUs) and Junior ADUs by developing materials then publishing information about ADUs and JADUs (the City will utilize resources and materials developed by other California jurisdictions to reduce development costs).
 This program will be implemented consistent with the requirements of AB 1483 (2019).
-The City will perform proactive public outreach using a variety of methods that may include in-person or virtual participation and may occur outside City offices and regular business hours, e.g., community events, farmer's markets; real estate industry workshops, and direct contact with developers and property owners to improve the dissemination of information about the City's housing programs including affordable housing programs.
+The City will perform proactive public outreach using a variety of methods that may include in-person or virtual participation and may occur outside City offices and regular business hours, e.g., community events, farmer's markets; real estate industry workshops, and direct contact with non-profit service providers, developers, and property owners to improve the dissemination of information about the City's housing programs including affordable housing programs.